EnigmaCurry/debian-docker-server/README.md

     curlbomb /path/to/installer.sh --ssh edward@public.example.com:8080 --ssl /path/to/ssl_cert.pem

-That will output a different curl command:
+That will output a different curl command (note the public domain name rather than the local IP, and https rather than http) :

     bash <(curl -LSs https://public.example.com:8080 -H "X-knock: f77fcef19b8a44faba05fab91e1874bb")